Biden blacklists China's YMTC, crackdowns on AI chip sector

 It also comes as Congress prepares to finalize legislation to bar the U.S. government from buying products that contain semiconductors made by YMTC, Chinese memory chipmaker CXMT or China's top chip manufacturer SMIC.

 Thursday's announcements weren't all bad news for Beijing.
-The Biden administration removed Wuxi Biologics, a company that makes ingredients for AstraZeneca's COVID-19 vaccine, and 25 other Chinese entities from the so-called unverified list thanks to successful site visits.
+The Biden administration removed a subsidiary of Wuxi Biologics, a company that makes ingredients for AstraZeneca's AZN.L COVID-19 vaccine, and 26 other Chinese entities from the so-called unverified list thanks to successful site visits.

+Two of the Chinese companies removed from the unverified list - YMTC and SMEE- were added to the entity list.

-Reuters reported on Wednesday that such a move was in the works and reported earlier this year that U.S officials were able to conduct a site visit at Wuxi Biologics.
+Reuters reported on Wednesday that such a move was in the works.
+Reuters also reported earlier this year that U.S officials were able to conduct a site visit at Wuxi Biologics before a different subsidiary of the company was removed from the unverified list in October.

 Wuxi did not immediately respond to a request for comment.